ezmsg-org/ezmsg-tools/README.md

 Then run a pipeline passing the ip and port to `ez.run`:

 `ez.run(..., graph_address=("127.0.0.1", 25978))`

+> You can use the supplied overly-simple example: `python -m ezmsg.vis.examples.ez_count`

 And then you can connect to that with `ezmsg-monitor --graph-ip 127.0.0.1 --graph-port 25978`